Bulldawgqc1080/Trading-Dashboard-/README.md

 - Confidence scoring added
 - Backend owns decision truth; frontend renders only
 - Watchlist ported into new structure
+- Journal + backtest ported into new structure

 ## Project structure
 ```text